EENCloud/EEN-CLI-Public/README.md

 ## DESCRIPTION

-The `vsp` command allows you to manage and retrieve VSP events and alerts based on various parameters such as time, vehicle characteristics, and alert types.
+The `vsp` command allows you to manage and retrieve VSP events and alerts based on parameters such as time, vehicle characteristics, and alert types.

 ## COMMANDS